andy64lol/Tails_1/README.md

 ## Features

-- **NLP with brain.js and compromise:** Combines neural networks with natural language processing for better understanding.
+- **NLP with TensorFlow.js, natural, mathjs, and compromise:** Combines deep learning, natural language processing, and math evaluation for better understanding and capabilities.
 - **Dynamic Vocabulary and Vectorization:** Automatically builds vocabulary from the database and converts text to vectors for training.
 - **Fuzzy Matching:** Uses Levenshtein distance and shared word similarity to find the best matching response even with typos or variations.
 - **Persistent Learning:** Stores learned pairs in `db.json` for future use.
+- **Enhanced Math Problem Solving:** Uses mathjs for robust math expression evaluation.

 ## Author